drsanches/photobooth/readme.md

 - Use naming `expires` or `expiresAt`.
 Maybe rename `createdTime` to `created`
 - Test indexes
 - Fix error "host not found in upstream" if nginx started without app and elk
-- Initialize name and avatar from Google info
 - Fix certs
 - Add test controller for admin with ui